urbandj/STATS_6371_Kaggle/README.md

 # STATS_6371_Kaggle
-This is shared space for the STATS 6371 kaggle project.
+This shared space is for SMU STATS 6371 kaggle project.

 I suggest we bring over a copy of each of the meeting minutes and store them in GIT by date.
 There is a directory we can place the older minutes and just keep the most current version in the active directory